- Urology 216.444.5600

 - Caliectasis: Excess fluid causes your calyces (where urine collection begins) to swell.
 Without treatment, caliectasis may result in kidney failure.

-- Diabetes-related nephropathy or hypertensive nephropathy: Uncontrolled diabetes or chronically high blood pressure causes kidney damage.
+- Diabetes-related nephropathy or hypertensive nephropathy: Unmanaged diabetes or chronically high blood pressure causes kidney damage.

 - Glomerular diseases: Glomerular diseases cause inflammation or damage to your glomeruli.
 Glomerular diseases may cause kidney failure.